Skip to main content

 Do not draft from memory or marketing copy.
 Pull the live terms and account records that govern your use, save dated copies, and draft from that file.

 In the clause itself, state plainly that you use third-party AI tools in delivery, that you perform human review before delivery, and that the client is responsible for final approval and use in its business context.
-Keep these placeholders until you verify the live provider text:
+Track these unresolved items until you verify the live provider text:

 For confidentiality terms, avoid overpromising.
 A stricter posture can create tradeoffs across cost, usability, auditability, and security, and zero-retention setups can reduce continuity in repeat review work.
 Promise only protections you can verify for your actual account.